 Tufts has two electric car charging stations on the Medford/Somerville campus that provide electricity for these vehicles free of charge.
 One station is located on the first level of the Dowling parking garage and other is located in the Cohen Parking Lot.
 Make sure you are aware of parking regulations when parking your car on campus.

 Whenever you avoid using a car—whether you walk, bike, telecommute, carpool, vanpool, take a subway, train, bus, ferry, or even work a compressed work week – you can earn 100 points per trip.
 Redeem the points for discounts or freebies at local and online establishments.

-Tufts Boston and SMFA campuses are a member of A Better City Transportation Management Association (ABC TMA), an independent non-profit made up of employers, retailers, business owners, public sector representatives and others working to address employee transportation issues and improve air quality and traffic in the downtown and Back Bay areas of Boston.
+Tufts Boston and SMFA campuses are a member of A Better City Transportation Management Association (ABC TMA), a private, nonprofit organization made up of employers, institutions, and building owners working together to advance employee transportation options, improve air quality, and reduce traffic congestion.
 ABC TMA provides incentives and programs that encourage employees to take public transit, carpool, vanpool, bike and/or walk to work.
-Since Tufts Boston is a member of the ABC TMA, staff and students are eligible to participate in the following programs:
+Since Tufts Boston is a member of the ABC TMA, employees are eligible to participate in the following programs:

 A Better Commute: A Better Commute rewards you for incorporating walking, bicycling, running, transit, or any other form of sustainable transportation into your daily routine.
 By logging your miles, you can win monthly raffles for gift cards, gear, and more.

 Bike Check!: The Bike Check!
 Program rewards you for incorporating cycling into your daily commute.
 Riders are eligible for two $25 reimbursements over the course of a calendar year to finance eligible expenses like bike repair, a new helmet, and safety gear.
 Users must also be active members of A Better Commute to receive these benefits.